theryanfo/Language-Decider/project-writeup.md

 ```

 This string is in the set because it includes all 5 parts of the formal definition for a DFA, the states, alphabet, transition function, start state, and accept states, all formatted correctly according to the program.
 The delimiter `###` immediately follows with an input string to check against the DFA.
+The input string finishes being read by the DFA in an accept state (`q3`).

 ### Example 2: String not in the Set